 Elsewhere a young woman, Sarah Connor (Linda Hamilton), lives the life of a lonely waitress.
 Sharing an apartment with her friend Ginger, Sarah is living out a boring life that seems to go nowhere.

 That evening, Sarah and her roommate, Ginger, prepare for separate dates.
 Ginger's boyfriend, Matt, will be coming over to spend the night.
 Sarah gets a message from her date, who cancels.
 Sarah decides to go out for pizza and sees another news report where the police announce the death of another woman sharing her name.
 Sarah becomes worried, and when she sees she is being followed (by Kyle Reese), she ducks into a small dance club called Tech Noir.
 She tries to call Ginger, however Ginger and Matt do not hear the phone as they are having sex.
-Not long after Sarah's call, Matt and Ginger are both attacked by the Terminator, who shoots both of them dead before hearing Sarah's voice on a message machine saying where she is.
+Not long after Sarah's call, the Terminator attacks and fatally shoots both Ginger and Matt, before hearing Sarah's voice on a message machine saying where she is.
 Sarah then phones the police department and is connected to Lt.
 Traxler, the detective investigating the Sarah Connor killings.
 He tells Sarah to stay put until he can get a squad car to her.
 The Terminator arrives at the club, dispatches a bouncer, and works his way inside.

 In the meantime, Reese has also entered the dance club.
 Sarah is spotted by the Terminator, which aims its laser sighted pistol at her.
 Reese fires on the Terminator, hitting it with several blasts and knocking it to the floor.
 He tells Sarah "Come with me if you wanna live" and Sarah sees the Terminator impossibly rise to its feet.
 Reese and Sarah escape through the back door of the club, with the killer chasing them -- as he chases them, we learn that the Terminator is a robot of some kind who sees them through a computerized form of red night vision.
 Reese blasts the gas tank of a nearby car which explodes.
 The Terminator is unfazed, and jumps on the hood of Reese's car, smashing its fist through the windshield and grasping at Sarah.
 Reese maneuvers his car and throws the killer off.
 Reese speeds off while the Terminator subdues a cop (screenwriter William Wisher) and takes his car.